Inedo/inedo-docs/Content/proget/feeds/nuget/howto-nuget-publish.md

 ![Name Feed](/resources/docs/proget-nuget-internal-name.png){height="" width="50%"}

-You'll then see several options related to ProGet's [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) features.
-These are only for users looking to use third-party OSS packages.
-Leave these boxes unchecked, and select "Set Feed Features".
 You will then be directed to the new `internal-proget` feed, currently empty.

 ![Internal NuGet Feed](/resources/docs/proget-nuget-internal-empty.png){height="" width="50%"}